Bhuvanashri2364-KB/customer-churn-analysis/README.md

 ## 🎯 Key Insights

-* Active customers contribute the highest revenue and should be retained strategically
-* A churn rate of ~33.4% indicates significant customer drop-off risk
+- A churn rate of ~33.4% indicates a significant drop-off in customer retention, requiring immediate intervention.
-* High-value churn customers represent major revenue loss
+- High-value churn customers contribute disproportionately to revenue loss, making them the top priority for retention strategies.
-* Customers with high recency and low frequency are more likely to churn
+- Customers with high recency (inactive for long periods) and low purchase frequency are at the highest risk of churn.
+- Active customers generate the highest revenue, highlighting the importance of maintaining engagement.
+- A large portion of customers fall into low-frequency segments, indicating potential for upselling and engagement campaigns.

+---

+## 🧠 Retention Strategy Recommendations

+Based on the analysis:

+- 🎯 High-Value Churn Customers
+  → Offer personalized discounts and targeted re-engagement campaigns

+- 🔁 At-Risk Customers (high recency, low frequency)
+  → Send reminders, emails, and incentives to encourage repeat purchases

+- 💎 Loyal Customers
+  → Introduce loyalty programs and exclusive rewards to maintain engagement

+- 📉 Low-Value Customers
+  → Use low-cost automated marketing strategies to improve conversion

+These strategies can help reduce churn and increase customer lifetime value.

 ---